U.S. Physical Therapy (NYSE:USPH) Updates FY 2022 Earnings Guidance

 U.S. Physical Therapy (NYSE:USPH – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.65-$2.75 for the period.
 The company issued revenue guidance of -.
 U.S. Physical Therapy also updated its FY 2022 guidance to $2.65-$2.75 EPS.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Bank of America Corp DE increased its position in U.S. Physical Therapy by 30.0% during the 1st quarter.
-Bank of America Corp DE now owns 79,910 shares of the company’s stock worth $7,947,000 after purchasing an additional 18,446 shares in the last quarter.
-Neuberger Berman Group LLC grew its position in U.S. Physical Therapy by 2.8% in the first quarter.
-Neuberger Berman Group LLC now owns 14,407 shares of the company’s stock valued at $1,433,000 after acquiring an additional 396 shares in the last quarter.
-Royal Bank of Canada grew its position in U.S. Physical Therapy by 6.2% in the first quarter.
-Royal Bank of Canada now owns 12,145 shares of the company’s stock valued at $1,208,000 after acquiring an additional 709 shares in the last quarter.
-Eaton Vance Management grew its position in U.S. Physical Therapy by 107,124.0% in the first quarter.
-Eaton Vance Management now owns 491,086 shares of the company’s stock valued at $48,839,000 after acquiring an additional 490,628 shares in the last quarter.
-Finally, Captrust Financial Advisors grew its position in U.S. Physical Therapy by 348.9% in the first quarter.
-Captrust Financial Advisors now owns 844 shares of the company’s stock valued at $84,000 after acquiring an additional 656 shares in the last quarter.
-Institutional investors and hedge funds own 99.13% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+JPMorgan Chase & Co. lifted its stake in U.S. Physical Therapy by 314.9% during the first quarter.
+JPMorgan Chase & Co. now owns 63,096 shares of the company’s stock worth $6,274,000 after purchasing an additional 47,890 shares during the last quarter.
+Raymond James & Associates acquired a new position in shares of U.S. Physical Therapy during the 1st quarter worth $279,000.
+Citigroup Inc. boosted its stake in U.S. Physical Therapy by 3.2% in the first quarter.
+Citigroup Inc. now owns 11,702 shares of the company’s stock valued at $1,164,000 after buying an additional 359 shares in the last quarter.
+MetLife Investment Management LLC grew its position in U.S. Physical Therapy by 61.1% in the first quarter.
+MetLife Investment Management LLC now owns 7,102 shares of the company’s stock valued at $706,000 after acquiring an additional 2,693 shares during the last quarter.
+Finally, Rhumbline Advisers grew its position in U.S. Physical Therapy by 44.9% in the first quarter.
+Rhumbline Advisers now owns 46,940 shares of the company’s stock valued at $4,668,000 after acquiring an additional 14,547 shares during the last quarter.
+Institutional investors own 99.13% of the company’s stock.

 About U.S. Physical Therapy